lsmcd/refactored-codebase/README.md

 ## Installation

-Assuming you have Git installed run the command "git clone https://github.com/lsmcd/refactored-codebase" and run the "index.html" file in your web browser.
-Alternatively download the code as a .zip file and extract it, then run the "index.html" file in a web browser.
+Assuming you have Git installed run the command "git clone https://github.com/lsmcd/refactored-codebase" arlternatively download the code as a .zip file and extract it.

 ## Usage

-Run the index.html file
+Run the index.html file in your web browser of choice.

 ## Credits [](#credits)